adnanhaq30/blog/_posts/2022-06-25-Security-Explained-sqli.md

 ## Exploitation

-We know that the mysql queries are dynamically generated in the code, therefore a user controllable input (`?id=`) is used to generate the query and due to the lack of proper validation on `?id=` parameter, it is possible for the queries or sql statements to be injected by the attacker.
+We know that the mysql queries are dynamically generated in the code.
+Therefore a user controlled input (`?id=`) is used to generate the query and due to the lack of proper validation on `?id=` parameter, it is possible for the queries or sql statements to be injected by an attacker.

-Now on visiting the following URL, In place of simple `id` we are adding `' UNION SELECT id,email,password,null FROM customers-- -` as an value in the id parameter, Since there is not filteration or validation in place the final sql query should look like:
+Now on visiting the following URL, in place of simple `id` we are adding `' UNION SELECT id,email,password,null FROM customers-- -` as a value in the id parameter.
+Since there is not filteration or validation in place the final sql query should look like:

 ```sql
 SELECT * FROM products where category='2' UNION SELECT id,email,password,null FROM customers-- -;
 ```

 Since the `UNION` operator is used to combine the result-set of two or more SELECT statements.
-Our final Array`($data)` in the code is filled with the rows returned from the 1st and 2nd select query which is `SELECT * FROM products where category='2'` and `SELECT id,email,password,null FROM customers` hence echo's back the customers emails and passwords on the screen. hence would allow attacker to retrive data from other tables like `customers` table by injecting an new `SELECT` statement into the query.
+Our final Array`($data)` in the code is filled with the rows returned from the 1st and 2nd select query which is `SELECT * FROM products where category='2'` and `SELECT id,email,password,null FROM customers` hence it echos back the customers emails and passwords on the screen.
+This would allow attacker to retrive data from other tables like `customers` table by injecting an new `SELECT` statement into the query.

 ![3](/blog/assets/images/SecuritySimplified/sqli-3/3.png)